MilesCranmer/AirspeedVelocity.jl/README.md

     --bench-on=v0.4.20
 ```

-which will benchmark `Transducers.jl`,
-at the revisions `v0.4.20`, `v0.4.70`, and `master`,
-using the benchmark script `benchmark/benchmarks.jl` as it was defined at `v0.4.20`,
+This will further use the benchmark script `benchmark/benchmarks.jl` as it was defined at `v0.4.20`,
 and then save the JSON results in the current directory.

-We can view the results of the benchmark as a table
+We can explicitly view the results of the benchmark as a table with `benchpkgtable`:
-with `benchpkgtable`:

 ```bash
 benchpkgtable Transducers \